makeandymake/agusmakmun.github.io/_posts/2018-11-29-networked-lights-with-esp8266-and-raspberrypi.markdown

 In recent years I've had a couple more kids and more kids means more night lights.
 Making three lights using the old method would cost a small fortune so I decided to figure out a more scalable solution that would cost significantly less.

+Materials
+===

+* Raspberry Pi 3B+ with an always on network connection (although a Zero W would do the job too!)
+* Cheap ESP8266 from Aliexpress (£2)
+* WS2812B LED Strip.
+60 LED's per meter. £3
+* USB Charger and Micro USB Cable £2

 So here's the plan: I have a Pi 3B+ in my office thats always on.
 I will use that to gather the time and beam it to the lamps wirelessly.
-The lamps themselves will be controlled with the amazingly cheap ESP8266 (Arduino IDE compatible Wifi enabled microcontroller!) which can be ordered direct from AliExpress for less than £2 per unit.
+The lamps themselves will be controlled with the amazingly cheap ESP8266 (Arduino IDE compatible Wifi enabled microcontroller!).

-For lights, I bought WS2812B RGB LED strips (also from AliExpress), a 1 meter strip costs as little as £3 and includes 60 LED's.
-15 LED's is enough to supply more than enough light for our needs so that's 4 lamps from one strip!
+For lights, I bought WS2812B RGB LED strips, a 1 meter strip includes 60 LED's.
+15 LED's supplies more than enough light for our needs so that's 4 lamps from one strip!
 For power, I use a standard USB phone charger and micro USB cable (I had these lying around but you can buy the charger and cable for about £2 depending on the length of the cable).
 So all in, you can build each lamp for less than £5!

-I can already hear people shouting:

-> **"WHY NOT JUST GET THE TIME DIRECTLY ON THE ESP8266 AND SKIP THE PI ALTOGETHER???"**

-You could absolutely use a variety of methods to get the time from the internet on the ESP8266 and use that as the foundation of your logic.
-However, if you want to update the timing, you have to disassemble the lamp, connect the ESP8266 to your computer, re-upload the code and repeat for every single lamp you own.
-That's more hassle than I have time for.
-By putting the majority of the logic on the Pi, I can easily update the code from anywhere in my home, over the network and without removing the lights from their various random locations.

 You don't even have to put the logic on a Pi - if you have a web server anywhere online that supports scripting, you could host your backend code there.
 I used Python, but you could absolutely do this with PHP, Ruby, heck even Perl if you're that way inclined.